-- Use the Atlas of Saskatchewan, the Brightwater plant books, Plants of the Western Boreal Forest and the Eastern Parkland, or Sask. plant websites (i e: http://mydaybook.wikidot.com/) - Each student will choose 3-5 plants that are native to the Saskatchewan mixed prairie ecosystem or the Parkland ecosystem, which they will then be looking for while they are out at Brightwater.
-There choice of plants could include a mix from the categories of trees, shrubs, and grasses or short flowering plants.
+- Use the Atlas of Saskatchewan, the Brightwater plant books, Plants of the Western Boreal Forest and the Eastern Parkland, or Sask plant websites (ie: http://mydaybook.wikidot.com/) - Each student will choose 3-5 plants that are native to the Saskatchewan mixed prairie ecosystem or the Parkland ecosystem, which they will then be looking for while they are out at Brightwater.
+Their choice of plants could include a mix from the categories of trees, shrubs, and grasses or short flowering plants.
 Make sure they are looking for plants that they will likely find in this region.
-It might be helpful to provide a list of possible plants for this region or look at the Brightwater website power-point for images and a list of some of the plants found there. - They will write out all of the physical characteristics of the plant that they will be looking for and observing while on their field trip.
-This may require some pre-teaching about plant features such as alternating vs. paired leaf patterns, square vs. round stems, parallel vs. netted veins on leafs, variations in bark, flower petal patterns, fruit or seed types, etc.
+It might be helpful to provide a list of possible plants for this region or look at the Brightwater website power-point for images and a list of some of the plants found there.